 Bangladesh is a country of good prospects for tourism.
-She has basically three sectors of generating revenue: Industry, Agriculture and Service.
+Bangladesh Economic Review (2010) states that Bangladesh has basically three sectors of generating revenue: Industry, Agriculture and Service.
 Tourism is a part of service sector which is contributing a major part of total GDP of Bangladesh.
-Though the contribution of GDP was only 7% (Table 2) in 2004-05, it has increased to 9.44% (Table 2) by the year 2009-10.
+Though the contribution of tourism in GDP is only 7% (Table 1) in 2004-05, it has increased to 9.44% (Table 1) by the year 2009-10.
 This simple data could be helpful to understand how promising the sector is for Bangladesh.
-In this country, the scope of nature based tourism, research based tourism, culture based tourism, and eco-tourism is quite evident (Shamsuddoha M, 2004).
-Tourism planning has been defined as a process based on research and evaluation, which seeks to optimize the potential contribution of tourism to human welfare and environmental quality (Tosun and Jenkins, 1998).
-Many developing countries have prepared plans particularly at the central level to guide tourism development, as they have recognized the tourism sector as an important source of foreign currency earning and employment (Cevat Tosun and Dallen J. Timothy, 2001).

-It requires the integration of the tourism industry into other sectors such as agriculture, industry, transportation and social services (Timothy, 1999).
+In this country, the scope of nature based tourism, research based tourism, culture based tourism, and eco-tourism is quite evident (Shamsuddoha 2004).
+Tourism planning has been defined as a process based on research and evaluation, which seeks to optimize the potential contribution of tourism to human welfare and environmental quality (Tosun and Jenkins 1998).
+Many developing countries have prepared plans particularly at the central level to guide tourism development, as they have recognized the tourism sector as an important source of foreign currency earning and employment (Tosun and Timothy 2001).
+It requires the integration of the tourism industry into other sectors such as agriculture, industry, transportation and social services (Timothy 1999).
 Tourism can open a new horizon for Bangladesh.
-Infact, tourism in Bangladesh is becoming an emerging issue both for the public and private sectors to establish their eligibility for accomplishing a successful business as well as marketing activities development (Akteruzzaman & Ishtiaque, 2001).
+Infact, tourism in Bangladesh is becoming an emerging issue both for the public and private sectors to establish their eligibility for accomplishing a successful business as well as marketing activities development (Akteruzzaman and Ishtiaque 2001).
 There is not sufficient research to overcome the obstacles therein.
 This paper will try to fill up the gap.